JakeRuss/cheatsheets/stargazer.md

 it.
 Check the documentation for additional features and updates to the package.
 It is often the case that an omitted argument is specific for **LaTeX** output and I can't demonstrate it here.

+### HTML formatting

+It is possible to change the formatting of html tables generated with `stargazer` via an html style sheet.
+See the [R Markdown documentation](http://rmarkdown.rstudio.com/html_document_format.html#custom_css) about incorporating a custom CSS.

 \
 [Back to table of contents](#TOC)